willros/virusHanter/log.md

 - Add a nice representation of the underlying tables for the data.

 - Add possibility to choose number of species to show and the cutoff threshold.

+- Add so that the nextflow workflow produces the plots for contig coverage